ehabkost/habkost.net/habkost-net/talks/fosdem-2017/contents.md

 internally.
 The APIs I will talk about are used to solve one or more of these problems.
-QEMU needs to keep track of configuration options, handle monitor commands, keep track of device configuration and device state (that's the frontend part), and backend configuration.
+QEMU needs to keep track of configuration options, handle monitor commands, keep track of device configuration and device state, and backend configuration.

 ## Internal APIs